 So today, I’m diving down deep into the tour by placing the dreaded “Before” photos right up alongside Andrea Pesce’s much prettier “After” photos, plus I’ll go into detail about what we’ve done in each space to give it our own personal touch.
 Let’s hop to it!

-The curb appeal of our home is, hands down, the thing I love most about our house.
+The Builder of our home is, hands down, the thing I love most about our house.
 That cool angled silhouette immediately caught my eye while house hunting on Zillow before we even sold our townhouse, and I remember emailing the link to my sister with the subject line, “DREAM HOUSE!”
 Fast forward eight months, and this really is our dream house.
 We didn’t have to do much to the outside other than trim up the shrubbery and add in new, larger house numbers.
 Done and done.

 Conversely, I don’t think any room got more of a facelift than our kitchen.
 We ripped out the old formica counters and shallow sink, and replaced them with new granite counters and a massive single-basin, 10-inch sink.
 We also tore down the wallpaper, repainted the walls white, and installed a white subway tile backsplash.
 Although we still need to caulk where the counters meet the backsplash, replace the cabinet hardware, and find a way to update the wooden scrollwork over the sink, the kitchen is one of our favorite rooms in the house.
 I mean, seriously—that original retro stove?!
 Be still my heart.